Top Tips for Managing Home Maintenance

 Saving the cost of a contractor

 So as soon as the weather improved I decided to jet clean and joint the patio to avoid the cost of a contractor.
 I managed to do the whole paved area around the house in about four days.
-That saved me hundreds of pounds and got me out into the fresh air actively working in the garden which is a good thing.
-On the Homehow site it is easy to check the average current fees of a contractor for all kinds of jobs.
+By undertaking this home maintenance myself it saved me hundreds of pounds and got me out into the fresh air actively working in the garden which is a good thing.

 Sanding and staining the outside window sills

-Inspired by the exceptionally good weather in May I carried on working outdoors, with more home maintenance tasks.
-I was possessed by this urgent need to clean and fix everything we all touched.
-This extended to making the house safe and look as presentable as possible.
 I attacked jobs that I had previously given to contractors or odd job help.
 Cleaning, sanding and staining the outside wooden window sills was one such job.
 Fortunately we found tins of the stain previously used in the back of the shed and we excavated several sheets of sandpaper.

 Indoor and outdoor DIY jobs

-While we did successfully manage to complete quite a few indoor DIY tasks the weather kept enticing us outside.
 We built a vegetable bed, and painted the wooden boards.
 We planted all manner of vegetable seedlings including courgettes, spinach, chard, fennel and beans.

 Our home made raised vegetable bed with seedlings